tianocore/edk2/ShellBinPkg/ReadMe.txt

 1. RM can delete current working directory via other map name.
 2. DrvCfg does not overlap boot manager functionality.
 3. Shell documentation is in development and forthcoming.
-4. ARM binaries are based on revision 13646.
-It is expected the binaries to sync with the other architectures next time they are rebuilt.

 ============================================================================